Slow English

 API cost optimization

-The initial implementation used Claude's web_search tool at the headline scoring stage, making every daily run expensive.
-Refactored to fetch RSS directly on the server and pass raw headlines as plain text — scoring cost dropped significantly, with web search reserved only for article generation where current information actually matters.
+The initial implementation used Claude's web_search tool at the headline scoring stage.
+Refactored to fetch RSS directly and pass raw headlines as plain text, reserving web search for article generation only.
+Adding max_uses: 1 to the search tool reduced per-generation cost by a further ~30%.

 Duplicate cron runs

-Vercel Cron on the free tier doesn't guarantee exact timing and occasionally triggers multiple times per day.
-Added a guard that checks whether an article already exists for today before proceeding — any duplicate trigger silently skips without wasting API calls.
+Vercel Cron occasionally triggers multiple times on the free tier.
+Added a guard that checks whether an article already exists for the current week before proceeding.

 Removing rss-parser

-rss-parser internally uses the deprecated url.parse() API, causing Node.js warnings on every cold start.
-Replaced with a lightweight custom regex parser using native fetch, eliminating the dependency entirely.
+rss-parser uses the deprecated url.parse() API internally, causing Node.js warnings on every cold start.
+Replaced with a lightweight custom regex parser using native fetch.

 Teachability scoring drift

-Early versions of the scoring prompt used vague criteria, which allowed celebrity gossip, weather reports, and horoscopes through.
-Rewrote the prompt with explicit rejection rules and a structured accept/reject framework — content quality improved significantly.
+Early scoring prompts used vague criteria, letting through celebrity gossip and weather reports.
+Rewrote the prompt with explicit rejection rules and a structured accept/reject framework.

 Accessibility